 Demographic Overview Course (DSOC 2750, 3050, 3130, 3140, 3360, 4300, 4380; DSOC/SOC 4210; PAM 2150, 3250, 3280; PAM 3040; PAM/SOC 3040, 3360, 3380, 4470; AMST/SOC 2070 PAM 2250).
 (3 credits)

 Two Additional Population Courses (DSOC 3060, 4631; DSOC/LSP 2200; DSOC/SOC 2650/AMST 2655/LSP 2010; SOC 3580; DSOC/AMST/EDUC/SOC 2710; DSOC/AIS/SOC 4100; PAM 3150, 3180; PAM 2390; 3800; PAM/DSOC 3620; PAM 4100/ECON 3170; PAM/SOC 4160; SOC 2210, 3380, 3570; SOC 2208/DSOC 2090; DSOC 3700/SOC 3710; CRP 4080; PAM 3850/5850; PAM 2810, PAM 3410; PAM 4280/ECON 3710; PAM 4600; DSOC 3130).
 (6 credits).

 At least two courses must be outside the student’s major department.
 Students will complete five courses, each of which requires a grade of B- or better to count toward the minor.

-Undergraduate students interested in signing up for the minor should complete the Intent to Minor Form and the application to graduate with a minor in demography form.
-For more information contact Meg Cole.
+Undergraduate students interested in signing up for the minor should complete the Intent to Minor Form and the Minor Application Form.
+The minor application form lists current courses that can be applied to the minor.
+For more information contact Meg Cole at email@example.com.